Easy EdgeDB · Chapter 17

 };

-Let’s make an alias for our schema too.
+Let’s make an alias for fun for our schema too.
 Looking at the Demeter again, we see that the ship left from Varna in Bulgaria and reached London.
 We’ll imagine in our game that we have built Varna up into a big port for the characters to explore, and are changing the schema to reflect this.
 Right now our Crewman type just looks like this:

 Copy